ofirgall/learn-nvim/README.md

 Great you can skip half of the guide :) \
 Read [Chapter 2](chapters/02-basic-config.md) and then skip to [Chapter 8](chapters/08-code-navigation.md)

+# Why I wrote this guide?
+I started to use nvim at start of 2022, after using sublime for about 6 years, I felt sublime has been left behind pluginwise and its not really competing with the features vscode had to offer, I tried to use vscode and after a week I understood it isn't for me, it forced me to use my mouse so much time.
+I decided to give nvim a try, it was the best decision I took.

+I didn't understand where to start from, should I learn vim first? how do I configure nvim? which plugins from the many many plugins I need to use?

+I want to make a guide that covers the basics of vim, gives the tools to learn vim (the fishing rod instead of the fish), and a guide that helps you configure nvim.

 # Chapters
 TODO: add next chapter in each page